jjbergman/iliaslatina/IL-translation.md

 494 Victory doubles their efforts.

-495 When he saw his allies losing the deadly battle, the exalted king of the Danaans flew on horseback into the thicket, encouraging his leaders and reaffirming their courage in the battle.
+495 When he saw his allies losing the deadly battle, the exalted king of the Danaans flew on horseback into the fray, encouraging his leaders and reaffirming their courage in the battle.

 498 Soon he boldly carried himself into the middle of the enemy with his sword drawn and split the opposing lines.

-500 Like an African lion, which rejoices @(know its joyous herds but this makes more sense to me as transferred) when it sees a far off herd of cows that are grazing on the green grass, then raises his mane and puffs his chest and, because he is thirsting for their blood, runs into the middle of the flock, the savage son of Atreus went into the enemy lines and repulsed the hostile Phrygian troops with his spear.
+500 Like an African lion, when it sees a far off herd of cows that are happily grazing on the green grass, then raises his mane and puffs his chest and, because he is thirsting for their blood, runs into the middle of the flock, the savage son of Atreus went into the enemy lines and repulsed the hostile Phrygian troops with his spear.

-506 Their leader's visible example of courage raised the spirits of the Greeks and inspired the soldiers' tiring arms.
+506 Their leader's courageous example raised the spirits of the Greeks and inspired the soldiers' tiring arms.

-508 The Teucri were routed and the Danaans rejoiced.
+508 The Trojans were routed and the Danaans rejoiced.

 509 Finally Atrides saw Aeneas heading toward him on his chariot.